Griffins Floral Designs

 Getting the Light Right

-It may take some trial and error but paying attention to the signs your plant gives is all you need to make sure it remains happy and healthy.
+It may take some trial and error, but paying attention to your plant’s signs is all you need to ensure its happiness and health.